nestorrente/true-json/README.md

 }
 ```

 As you can see, your set elements haven't been serialized as you would expect.
-Moreover, if you see the value of the
+Moreover, if you check the value of the
 `deserializedObject` variable, you'll see the following object:

 ![Deserialized object using native JSON (Google Chrome console)](docs/img/deserialized-object-native.png "Deserialized object using native JSON (Google Chrome console)")